The same like upgrading also downgrading happens.

 How to receive your involuntary downgrade compensation?

-In all these situations you are entitled to flight downgrade compensation.
+In all these situations you are entitled to compensation.

-The amount of the compensation is gonna be between 30 to 75% of the price of the ticket.
+The amount of the compensation varies depending on the distance of your flight.
+You can get between 30 to 75% of the price of the ticket.

 The rules are the same for all airlines.